 Glass design – front and back

-The major design changes to the iPhone X are pretty apparent from the moment you turn it on and pick it up.
-With a much wider screen filling almost the entire front of the handset (apart from the notch), no home button and both the front and back are covered in glass, bound by a stainless steel rim.
-The rounded corners feel as though Apple has paid homage to the original iPhone 3G, which is a nice touch on its 10th birthday.
+The screen fills almost the entire front of the handset (apart from the notch), there is no home button and both the front and back are covered in glass, bound by a stainless steel rim.
+The rounded corners feel as though Apple has paid homage to the original iPhone 3G, which was a nice touch on its 10th birthday.

-The iPhone X comes with a hefty price tag and, reassuringly, it feels like a strong, solidly built handset, which is also water resistant up to depths of one meter or three feet (IP67 rated).
-At 174g it’s quite heavy for a phone of its size and is 19g heavier than the Galaxy S8.
-It also sits on its own within the iPhone range in terms of size.
-At 143.6mm long it’s 5.2mm taller than the iPhone 8 and 14.8mm shorter than the iPhone 8 Plus.
+Although it has been out a while now, the iPhone X still comes with a hefty price tag and, reassuringly, it feels like a strong, solidly built handset, which is also water resistant up to depths of one metre (IP67 rated).
+At 174g it’s the same weight as the latest iPhone 13, and at 143.6mm long it’s slightly smaller than the iPhone 13.

 The glass covering looks great; however, no matter how durable Apple says it is, glass is still glass and it can break when dropped on a hard surface.
 It can also pick up any and all types of residue from your fingers so some kind of casing or screen protector would be highly recommended.